quic/cloud-ai-sdk-pages/docs/blogs/AmberChat.md

-# AmberChat

-## Accelerate Inference of Fully Transparent Open-Source LLMs from LLM360 on Qualcomm® Cloud AI 100 Instances
+# Accelerate Inference of Fully Transparent Open-Source LLMs from LLM360 on Qualcomm® Cloud AI 100 DL2q Instances

 Many popular Large Language Models (LLMs) are closed and/or limited by their licensing to specific use-cases, which limits the democratization of AI progress.
 [LLM360](https://www.llm360.ai/) is a joint effort of Petuum, [MBZUAI](https://mbzuai.ac.ae/), and Cerebras, with a focus on providing fully accessible and open-source LLMs.
 [Amber](https://huggingface.co/LLM360/Amber) and
 [AmberChat](https://huggingface.co/LLM360/AmberChat) are two such